-When Divorce is the Only Answer and a Family Member has Disabilities
+When Divorce Is the Only Answer and a Family Member Has Disabilities

 When a marriage is beyond repair, legal assistance is needed to assist you to protect your interests with regard to separation including income support, property settlement, and living arrangements.
 When there are children of the marriage, there will be additional concerns such as child support, child custody and visitation.
 If any of the family members has disabilities, special planning strategies are available to protect the disabled person.
 Speak with one of our attorneys about the special needs of your situation.
 We integrate the following techniques into our matrimonial cases:

 Medicaid eligibility – We prepare Medicaid spend-down plans and we file Medicaid applications for spouses who are separated or getting divorced who require long-term care.

 Guardianship – If one of the spouses lacks legal capacity, we assist the concerned family member to file for legal guardianship.

 Special Needs Trusts – If a divorcing spouse who is under 65 is in need of Medicaid benefits to pay for assisted living care or community-based care, a Special Needs Trust can be created and a court can order that the alimony be paid into the trust.
 This technique can preserve eligibility for Medicaid and provide the disabled person with a source of funds for all of the special supplemental needs that might not otherwise be covered by Medicaid alone.
 Similarly, assets received in property settlement can also be transferred into a Special Needs Trust.

 Social Security Disability – If a spouse is insured under the Social Security system by working the required amount for 40 calendar quarters, and now can no longer work due to a medically-determinable condition that is likely to last 12 months or more despite available treatment, or which is terminal, s/he can apply for Social Security Disability benefits to provide a source of income.
 We represent the claimant in appeals should the claim be denied.